KermabonStephane/data-jpa-test-all/README.md

 * A test with DataJpaTest that use liquibase.
 * A test with DataJpaTest that use the hibernate `create-drop` feature to create the test database.
 * A test with DataJpaTest that use flyway.
+* A test with DataJpaTest that use Zonky (on postgres database).

 ## List of examples:
 In the future I add:

 * A test with DataJpaTest that use test container (on postgresql)
-* A test with DataJpaTest that use Zonky.
 * A test with hql query